 Matte: Dull finish of coated paper.
 The coating is special formulation and there is little, if any, calendaring.

 Mechanical Pulp: Pulp, which has been prepared from wood primarily by mechanical, rather than chemical, means of separating fibers or fiber agglomerates from each other.

 Mould: A flat screen with wire mesh onto which the deckle is placed during hand papermaking.

-Mould made: A sheet of paper that simulates the look of handmade paper but is actually made by a machine called a cylinder mould.
+Mould made: A sheet of paper that simulates the look of handmade paper but is actually made by machine called cylinder mould.

-Paper: A name for a range of fibrous materials in the form of a coherent sheet or web used for writing, printing, wrapping, packaging, decorating, etc.
+Paper: A name range of fibrous materials in coherent sheet or web used for writing, printing, wrapping, packaging, decorating, etc.